stc/ofxSodaLib/README.md

 # SodaLib

 *Sonificating Data Library*, an open source multipurpose sonification tool for designers, programmers and creative practicioners.
 SodaLib’s core functions are written in [libPd](http://www.libpd.cc).
-That means, it is easily embeddable into many creative coding environments, including c++, java, python, etc.
+That means, it is easily embeddable into many creative coding environments, including c++, java, python, etc. It also means, it is cross platform (has been tested on OSX, iOS, Raspberry Pi).

 ## Dependencies